ErickWDaniel/NFLPicks/README.md

 ![](nflpicks/data/readme_images/1mainnfl.png)

 After TV2 stopped their NFL Picks web services, we were left with googlesheets to do our family NFL picks league.
-My hate of repetitive task lead to this Flask project.
+My hate of repetitive task led to this Flask project.
 At the core, I allow users to register, store their hashed passwords, and allow them to pick the winning NFL teams in each round.
 Fixtures and results data comes directly from BBC.co.uk

 ## Run Via Docker